omichelsen/ole.michelsen.dk/public/blog/secure-your-website-with-content-security-policy.md

 ## Additional important headers

-There are a few extra headers that are worth setting while you're at it.
+There are a few extra headers worth setting while you're at it:

 ### Strict-Transport-Security